jbenet/ios-ntp/README.md

 Created by Gavin Eadie on Oct 17, 2010

 ### News
+**December 20, 2016:** (version 1.1.4) improvements have been made in a few areas:

+* the use of pool ntp server host names is strongly discouraged so they have been removed from this code and documentation.
+Read the NTP Pool Project page at http://www.pool.ntp.org/vendors.html for context.

 **February 1, 2016:** (version 1.1.3) improvements have been made in a few areas:

 * arithmetic operating on an NTP 64-bit time has been improved slightly.